Capricorn: Mastery, Integrity, and Purpose

 Capricorn is focused on results, structure, and authority, while Libra is concerned with balance, fairness, and the quality of relationships.
 Capricorn may prioritize efficiency and long-term goals, sometimes at the expense of connection, while Libra seeks cooperation and mutual understanding.

 At the same time, Libra can learn from Capricorn’s ability to make firm decisions and uphold boundaries, rather than getting lost in indecision or people-pleasing.
+Libra can give too much of their power away to other people, and need to learn how to assert more authority over their lives and in their relationships.

 Reflections to Consider